 Our educational program is centred on children’s innate curiosity, encompassing the Reggio Emilia approach and incorporating the Australian Early Years learning Framework.
 Our educators embrace all opportunities to strengthen their young learners’ knowledge, confidence and resilience.

-Overseeing our Early Learning Centre is ELC Coordinator, Ms Sarah Bethune (BEd(EC) Dip Teach (EC)Melb).
+Overseeing our Early Learning Centre is Head of ELC, Ms Sarah Bethune (BEd(EC) Dip Teach (EC)Melb).

 Sarah manages the day-to-day running of St Catherine’s ELC and supports the children, families and staff in Campbell House, as well as teaching within each of our four learning rooms.